 • Drinking fountains are not in service

-• Elevators are currently not in service because the second-floor galleries are closed.
+• Elevators are currently not in service.
 When they reopen, we will allow access to the elevators with capacity restrictions and keypads will be sanitized regularly.

 Can I renew my membership while I’m at the KANEKO?